 You can play around with the flavours to suit your tastes – just use what I’ve written below as a guide.
 If you like it super spicy add a finely chopped red chilli.
 If you hate coriander – some people do you know – then leave it out.
 If you have some nutritional yeast at home add a little in, if you don’t then don’t worry about it – you can leave it out of this one.

-It works best if you press the tofu first – pat it dry then wrap with some kitchen towel or a clean tea towel and put something heavy on the top for 10-15 minutes.
+This scrambled tofu recipe works best if you press the tofu first – pat it dry then wrap with some kitchen towel or a clean tea towel and put something heavy on the top for 10-15 minutes.
 The ideal time to do this is while you’re preparing the other ingredients.
 Pressing the tofu in this ways helps to get rid of the excess water.

 Masala scrambled tofu